yetanotherchris/yetanotherchris.dev/_posts/2016-07-18-net-core-and-net-standard-simplified-and-explained-by-scott-hunter.md

 ---
 With all the changes to .NET that have happened this year, and the constantly evolving .NET core/standard (and the bombshell that project.json is going), it's quite hard to decipher what Microsoft are doing to the frameworks besides the main marketing features of it running on Linux/MacOS with NPM style packages and ASP.NET getting Kestrel.

-Probably the clearest explanation I've found was somewhat lost in [this DotNetConf Keynote by Scott Hunter](https://channel9.msdn.com/Events/dotnetConf/2016/NET-Conf-Day-1-Keynote-Scott-Hunter).
+Probably the clearest explanation I've found is hidden away in [this DotNetConf Keynote by Scott Hunter](https://channel9.msdn.com/Events/dotnetConf/2016/NET-Conf-Day-1-Keynote-Scott-Hunter).
 The first 20 minutes gives the lowdown on the new architecture, or you can read the slides if you don't have time.

 ![.net today](/wp-content/uploads/2016/dotnet-today.png)